explosion/thinc/website/docs/api-backends.md

 </inline-list>

-`Relu` activation function with the maximum value is clipped at `k`.
+ReLU activation function with the maximum value is clipped at `k`.
 A common choice is `k=6` introduced for convolutional deep belief networks [(Krizhevsky, 2010)](https://www.cs.toronto.edu/~kriz/conv-cifar10-aug2010.pdf).
 The resulting function `relu6` is commonly used in low-precision scenarios.